nidhish-srivastava/Url-shortner-assignment/README.md

 # Url Shortner Assignment

-Welcome to the **Url Shortner** assignment from **House of Marktech**This guide will walk you through setting up and running the app locally.
+Welcome to the **Url Shortner** assignment from **House of Marktech**.

+This is a simple URL shortener API that allows users to shorten URLs and view statistics on their shortened URLs.

 ## Prerequisites